jhpyle/docassemble/_docs/documents.md

 The `docx template file` feature relies heavily on the [Python] package known as [`python-docx-template`].
-This package uses the [Jinja2] templating system to indicate fields in the .docx file.
+This package uses the [Jinja2] templating system to indicate fields in the DOCX file.
-[Jinja2] is different from the [Mako] templating system, which **docassemble** uses primarily.
+[Jinja2] is different from the [Mako] templating system, which [DALang] primarily uses.
+Therefore, we will refer to this code as Embedded DALang.

-When you work on .docx templates, be careful not to confuse the rules of these two templating formats.
+When you work with Embedded DALang in DOCX templates, be careful not to confuse the rules of these two templating formats.
 The biggest difference between the formats is that [Mako] uses the syntax `${ variable_name }`, while [Jinja2] uses the syntax `{% raw %}{{ variable_name }}{% endraw %}`.

-In [Mako], you would write an if/else statement like this:
+In [Mako], used in DALang, you would write an if/else statement like this:

 {% highlight markdown %}
 You may wish to distribute your property to your